nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 I have a big interest in smart locks.
 While it's now a crowded space, their tech seems interesting on their [website](http://www.ulockme.hu/).
 Although they are an Alpha startup so hopefully they will continue and be part of the beta program.

+My requests for ULockMe, they need to use blockchain tech.

 ### Lunch on Day 2